code4lib/code-of-conduct/code_of_conduct.md

     If you are in the code4lib Slack, contact one of the admins.
 You can find this list by clicking the the "⋮" button in the top right and then selecting "Workspace Directory."
 You can filter the list to show only Admins by using the select list.

+    If you are in the code4lib Discord, contact anyone who is assigned the csvs (community support volunteer) role.
+    Those who are designated that role will have a green highlighted user name.
+For those who may not be able to see the color, you will know if someone has the csvs role by clicking on their name/profile and csvs will be listed under roles.
+If on the desktop you can see a list of those in this role in the upper right corner.

     For the listserv, you have a free-for-all for public messages; however, the listserv does have a maintainer, [Eric Lease Morgan](http://www3.nd.edu/~emorgan/).